 Asian Shrimp Salad

-- 6 oz cooked frozen shrimp, thawed
+- 6 oz cooked frozen shrimp thawed

-- 1 cup red cabbage, thinly sliced
+- 1 cup shredded red cabbage

-- 1 cup sugar snap peas, sliced
+- 1 cup sliced sugar snap peas

-- 1 carrot, julienned
+- 1 carrot julienned

-- ½ red bell pepper, julienned
+- ½ red bell pepper julienned

-- 1 orange, peeled and sliced
+- 1 orange peeled and sliced

-- 2 tablespoon scallions, thinly sliced
+- 2 Tablespoons scallions, thinly sliced

 - sesame seeds for garnish